How Much Does Screen Door Installation Cost in 2025?

 This article was updated using automation technology and thoroughly reviewed for accuracy by HomeAdvisor Editor Ryan Noonan.

-Installing or replacing a screen door can cost as little as $75 or up to $2,500.
+Installing or replacing a screen door can cost anywhere from $75 to $2,500.
 Most homeowners pay between $100 and $1,500, with an average of $300 for a standard door.
 Factors like door size, materials, mesh type, labor costs, and frame type will influence the price.
 Hiring a screen door professional ensures proper installation and lasting results.

 Screen Door Installation Cost Factors